nullpomino/nullpomino/airanks_readme_en.txt

 The goal of this AI is to stack for 4-Lines, and only stack for 4-Lines.
 It will stop playing as soon as it cannot prevent making a hole.

-2. How to use it?
+2. How to use it ?

 To be able to use ranks AI at its full potential, you will have to generate the huge ranks tables.
 To do this, you have to run the AIRanksGenerator, and run some iterations (15 iterations is advised).